jason-den/hbxz.github.io/_posts/sec/2020-04-30-zero-knowledge-proof.md

 > In another way of saying: proving the existence and some properties of a secret while hiding other details of this secret.

-He mentions three criteria of Zero-knowledge-proof:
+Wikipedia A zero-knowledge proof must satisfy three properties:

+1. **Completeness**: if the statement is true, the honest verifier (that is, one following the protocol properly) will be convinced of this fact by an honest prover.
+2. **Soundness**: if the statement is false, no cheating prover can convince the honest verifier that it is true, except with some small probability.
+3. **Zero-knowledge**: if the statement is true, no verifier learns anything other than the fact that the statement is true.
+In other words, just knowing the statement (not the secret) is sufficient to imagine a scenario showing that the prover knows the secret.
+This is formalized by showing that every verifier has some *simulator* that, given only the statement to be proved (and no access to the prover), can produce a transcript that "looks like" an interaction between the honest prover and the verifier in question.

-To prove so, K makes an achievement that can be achieved if and only if his claim stands.
+In our case, K makes an achievement that can be achieved if and only if his claim stands.

 - correctness
   - V can verify this achievement, that it is not a fake one.